DIY Facial Serum with Essential Oils

 Don't forget to pin this so you can come back to it later!

 The essential oils you will be adding to your diy facial serum will cost only a few cents per drop.
 Yes, there are a few oils that cost a bit more than others, but what's nice is you can choose which essential oils you are using.
-This makes it easy to use oils that fit your budget.

 The carrier oil is generally inexpensive as well, and can be used for other DIY projects.
 All together, this serum will likely come in at under $10.